All scientific publications and dissemination must be registered in Cristin

 - Department of Computer and Information Science: Ellen Solberg

-- Department of Electric Power Engineering: Inger Lundhaug, Eva Schmidt and Åshild Undlien Meistad
+- Department of Electric Power Engineering: Inger Lundhaug, Åshild Undlien Meistad and Eva Schmidt

-- Department of Mathematical Sciences: Elin Johanne Haagensen og Stian Tamlagsrønning
+- Department of Mathematical Sciences: Elin Johanne Haagensen and Stian Tamlagsrønning

 - Department of Engineering Cybernetics: Eva Amdahl and Janne Karin Hagen